-Elei ment/Item Number Standard
+lt em Number/ Element Standard

 38. Total to Count Result of adding item 36 and item 37, to tenths.

 39. Total Preliminary: Make no entry.

 Replant and Final: Total determined acres (column 19), to tenths.

 40. Quality Replant: Make no entry.
 Preliminary and Final: Check the applicable qualifying QA condition(s) affecting the unit's production (refer to table below).
 Check all qualifying conditions that apply to the unit's appraised and harvested production (refer to the CP and SP).

-Qualifying QA Condition:

 Test Weight (TW)

 Kernel Damage (KD) and Total Defects

 Garlicky (Grade)

 Aflatoxin

 Vomitoxin

 Fumonisin

 Dark Roast (for Sunflowers only)

 Sclerotinia (for Sunflowers only)

+Ergoty (Grade)

-Ergoty (Grade) COFO (commercially objectionable foreign odor) (includes Musty and
+COFO (commercially objectionable foreign odor) (includes Musty and Sour Odor)

-Sour Odor)

 Other

 None

-a.
 For all qualifying QA conditions checked, in the Narrative (or on a Special Report):

-Document the level for each qualifying QA condition as indicated by approved test results, and the name and location of each testing facility that verifies the presence of the qualifying QA condition and the date of the test(s); or
+(a) Document the level for each qualifying QA condition as indicated by approved test results, and the name and location of each testing facility that verifies the presence of the qualifying QA condition and the date of the test(s); or

-(2) Enter "See documentation included in the claim file" (e.g., include copy of the test facility certificate, grade certificate, summary or settlement sheet, etc., that documents the QA condition).

-b.
-If "Other" is checked, in addition to the above documentation requirements, document in the Narrative (or on a Special Report):

-A description of the qualifying QA condition; The name of the controlling authority that considers this qualifying QA condition to be injurious to human or animal health and why.

-Eler ment/Item Number Standard 40.
-Quality (3) Refer to paragraph 13(3) if, due to insured causes, a Federal or State agency has ordered the appraised crop or production to be destroyed. c.
-Check "None" if none of the production qualifies for QA.
-41. Mycotoxins Replant: Make no entry.
-41. exceed FDA, Replant: Make no entry.
-State, or other health organization maximum limits.
-Check "Yes:" Preliminary and Final: Check "Yes" if any mycotoxins listed in item 40 (including any identified as "Other") exceed the FDA, state, or other health organization maximum limits, otherwise leave blank.
-Document in the Narrative (or on a Special Report), the disposition of the production that was: a.
-Sold, document the name and address of the buyer; or b.
-Not sold, document the date(s) of the disposition, how the production was used, or how it was destroyed.
-Refer to the LAM and the SP for additional information on mycotoxins.
-42. Totals Total of entries in columns 34, 36, 37 and 38.
-If a column has no entries, make no entry.
+Item Number/ Element Standard 40.
+Quality (Continued) (b ) Enter "See documentation included in the claim file" (e.g., include copy of the test facility certificate, grade certificate, summary or settlement sheet, etc., that documents the QA condition).
+"Other" is checked, in addition to the above documentation quirements, document in the Narrative (or on a Special Report): (a ) A description of the qualifying QA condition; and (b ) If applicable, the name of the controlling authority that considers this qualifying QA condition to be injurious to human or animal health and why. ag efer to Paragraph 13(3) if, due to insured causes, a Federal or State gency has ordered the appraised crop or production to be estroyed.
+(3) Cł neck "None" if none of the production qualifies for QA.
+41. Mycotoxins exceed FDA, State, or other Replant: Make no entry. health organization maximum limits.
+Check "Yes:" (including organizat iry and Final: Check "Yes" if any mycotoxins listed in item 40 g any identified as "Other") exceed the FDA, state, or other health ion maximum limits, otherwise leave blank.
+Document in the (or on a Special Report), the disposition of the production that (1) So old, document the name and address of the buyer; or • • ot sold, document the date(s) of the disposition, how the oduction was used, or how it was destroyed.
+Refer to t he LAM and the SP for additional information on mycotoxins.
+42. Totals Total of e make no ntries in columns 34, 36, 37, and 38.
+If a column has no entries, entry.